maz-tech/google-cybersecurity-certificate-notes/3 Connect and Protect - Networks and Network Security/3 Secure against network intrusions.md

 - Uses: establish baseline, detect & id malicious traffic, create customised alerts, locate unauthorised instant messaging, traffic, or WAPs
 - Used maliciously to gain info

+## Network Attack Tactics & Defence
 ### Packet sniffing

+- Malicious actors may use sofware apps or hardware devices to look into data packets
 - Passive: Data packets read in transit.
 - Active: Data packets manipulated in transit.

-VPN / HTTPS protects from this.
+- VPN / HTTPS protects from this.

-## IP spoofing
+### IP spoofing

+- An attacker changes the source IP of a data packet to impersonate an authorized system and gain access to a network.
-Common attacks:
+- Common attacks:

-- On-path attack: Malicious actor places themselves in the middle, and intercepts / alters data.
+  - On-path attack: Malicious actor places themselves in the middle, and intercepts/alters data.
-- Replay attack: Malicious actor repeats / delays a packet.
+  - Replay attack: Malicious actor intercepts and delays/repeats a data packet another time.
   - Smurf attack: DDoS with authorised user's IP.